 Negligence in the Nursing Home Setting

 A nursing home is generally a facility that provides shelter, food and care for the sick, elderly or infirm.
-Different terms are used in case law to describe a nursing home facility, such as: rest home, hold age home, convalescent home, special care facility, assisted living facility or retirement facility.
-Nursing homes are often thought of as facilities for the elderly, generally, an elder is someone 65 years of age or older.
+Different terms are used to describe a nursing home facility, such as: rest home, old age home, convalescent home, special care facility, assisted living facility or retirement facility.
+Nursing homes are often thought of as facilities for the elderly.
 While it is true that a majority of residents in nursing homes are elderly, residents may be a person of any age who is dependent either mentally or physically for care.
 Although these care facilities provide health care by trained professionals, they are not hospitals and may have different requirements according to state and federal law.
 A common state or federal requirement is that nursing homes must provide a general standard of care based on what similar caregivers and facilities provide in the community.
 Facilities that do not meet this general standard of care may be liable for violation of state and federal negligence laws.
-If you or a loved one has been harmed while a nursing home resident, contact an attorney for advice about protecting your legal rights and seeking recompense for injury.

 What Your Rights Are as a Resident of a Nursing Home